top of page

 What are classes at Clayworks like?

 Clayworks is a beginner-focused studio.
-We have a very structured approach to help you learn quickly while still having fun.
+We have a structured approach to help you learn quickly while having fun.
 We are mindful of the expense of taking pottery classes and the value of your time.
-Our staff does a lot of prep work so that classes can move efficiently and instructors can provide individual, hands on attention to all students.
+Our staff provides individual, hands on attention to all students while ensuring that classes run smoothly and efficiently.

 What's included?